 A Hungarian musical giant, a pianist of thunderous power and a composer of lush Romantic works, whose legacy was overshadowed by the political storms of his era.

-Ernst von Dohnányi was a central pillar of Hungarian musical life for the first half of the 20th century, a triple threat as composer, pianist, and conductor.
-As a young man, he was hailed as a successor to Brahms, and his early works, like the *Variations on a Nursery Song* for piano and orchestra, blended Viennese classicism with Hungarian zest.
-His piano technique was legendary for its strength and clarity.
-For decades, he shaped Hungary's cultural identity as the director of the Budapest Academy of Music and conductor of the Budapest Philharmonic, mentoring figures like Georg Solti.
-Yet, his life was fractured by world wars.
-Remaining in Hungary during WWII, he was falsely accused of Nazi collaboration by the subsequent Communist regime, which blacklisted his music.
-Embittered, he emigrated, spending his final years teaching in the United States, a revered master whose homeland had turned its back on him.
+Ernst von Dohnányi composed the *Variations on a Nursery Song* for piano and orchestra, blending Viennese classicism with Hungarian elements.
+He served as director of the Budapest Academy of Music and conductor of the Budapest Philharmonic, mentoring Georg Solti.
+His piano technique was noted for its strength and clarity.
+He was accused of Nazi collaboration by the postwar Communist regime, which blacklisted his music.
+He emigrated to the United States, where he spent his final years teaching.
+His homeland had turned its back on him.

 1860–1882